splinetool/react-spline/README.md

 }
 ```

+You can find a list of all of the Spline Event listeners in the [Spline Component Props](#spline-component-props) section.

 ### Trigger Spline events from outside

 You can trigger any animation Event you set in the Events panel in the Spline Editor.

-You can use the `emitEvent` function via the spline ref, passing the event type and the ID of your object.
+You can use the `emitEvent` function via the spline ref, passing the [event type](#spline-events) and the ID of your object.

 _(You can get the ID of the object in the `Develop` pane of the right sidebar)._